 Structural techniques help family members understand the boundaries and power dynamics within the family.
 These techniques can help families create new boundaries and establish routines to improve how your family functions.

-LifeStance Health specializes in Family Therapy with over 600 locations in 34 states.
+LifeStance Health specializes in Family Therapy with multiple locations in 33 states.
 Services vary by location.

 Find a location near you:

 - New Jersey